wesboyt/donk-gpt-rl/README.md

 Here is the increase in ev verse the pretrained model after 180k simulations sbvbb:
 <img width="486" height="229" alt="image" src="https://github.com/user-attachments/assets/73ba5a32-58b2-4065-8711-4e46a95479d3" />

-negative means rl model winning, positive means pretrained model winning.
+negative means rl model winning, positive means pretrained model winning, these compare performance from the exact same position with the exact same cards.